content-left-bg.png

 Program

 There are three levels within the award: Bronze, Silver and Gold.
-Each level becomes progressively more challenging, and comprises four parts:
+Each level becomes progressively more challenging.
+Each level comprises of four parts:

 • Physical Recreation—encouraging participation in physical activities and improvement in performance;